resurrecting-open-source-projects/scrot/README.md

 and save images.

 scrot has many useful features:
-  - Support for multiple image formats: JPG, PNG, GIF, and others.
+  - Support for multiple image formats: JPG, PNG, GIF, and others supported by Imlib2.
   - The screenshot's quality is configurable.
   - It is possible to capture a specific window or a rectangular area on the screen.